S-J-K-F/TheThreeTriangles/README.md

 - Fixed the tilmaps not being in the correct places and not fully implemented
 - Basic player movement is in
 - Completed most of the safe rooms.
 Fixed tile sets for medium rooms.
-- Final room layout completed.
+- The End room layout completed.
-- Collision added to rooms.
+- Collision added to safe rooms.